-Other medicines are sometimes used.
+Other medicines for Atopic Dermatitis are sometimes used.
 Non-steroidal anti-inflammatory salves like Protopic or Elidel can be helpful in addition to others.
 And in resistant cases other systemic treatments are often used.

 - Keep your skin well lubricated.
 If your skin is too dry, use a moisturizer after you rub in your cortisone cream or lotion.
 Using bath oil in the tub or putting it on after toweling dry will help keep your skin moist.

 - Keep soap away from your eczema.
 Soap irritates and dries the skin.
 Persons with eczema should avoid it.
 When bathing or showering, use plain water; limit soap to your face, armpits, genital area, and feet.
 If you must wash your hands frequently with soap, rinse them carefully and afterward apply a little cortisone cream or ointment.